Two brothers were wrongfully convicted of rape and murder. Nearly 40 years later, they are getting $75 million in compensation

 Advocates say many people do not receive compensation due to the lack of statutes in their states or because there are restrictive requirements in the states with enacted laws.

-"If the majority of actual innocent people can't be compensated under a civil rights scheme, using civil litigation, we want to pass laws in every state that provides global compensation, regardless of whether you can demonstrate fraud, regardless of whether people can prove official misconduct.
+"If the majority of actual innocent people can't be compensated under a civil rights scheme, using civil litigation, we want to pass laws in every state that provides global compensation, regardless of whether you can demonstrate fault, regardless of whether people can prove official misconduct.
 We want everyone to be able to be equally treated under the law," Brown said.

 Fernando Bermudez wrongly served 18 years behind bars for a homicide he didn't commit in New York but had to wait three years after filing a claim before he received his first settlement.
 He said he was exonerated in 2009 and received two settlements, one from the state and the other from the city in 2014 and 2017, respectively.